m-zakeri/m-zakeri.github.io/content/pages/resources.md

 ## IUST course arsenal
 * [All things you need to pass a cOuRcE during your graduate program at IUST](http://webpages.iust.ac.ir/morteza_zakeri/repo/iust_course_materials/){:target="_blank"} – March 2020.

 This repository contains my notes, assignments, presentations, and projects for some graduate courses in computer science and artificial intelligence.
 In almost all of these courses, I was in **the top three students** among my classmates.
-I'm pleased to share these materials with all.
+I am pleased to share these materials with all.
 Any feedback about them will be great.
 The IUST Graduate Course Arsenal provides a roadmap for graduate students who want to advance quickly and helps them to go one step forward toward discovering new topics and producing their original research.
 The repository will be publicly available until **March 11, 2023**.